-The data stream as a whole can be reassembled through the use of the data sequence mapping components of the DSS option (Figure 9), which define the mapping from the subflow sequence number to the data sequence number.
+The data stream as a whole can be reassembled through the use of the Data Sequence Mapping components of the DSS option (Figure 9), which define the mapping from the subflow sequence number to the data sequence number.
 This is used by the receiver to ensure in-order delivery to the application layer.
-Meanwhile, the subflow-level sequence numbers (i.e., the regular sequence numbers in the TCP header) have subflow-only relevance.
-It is expected (but not mandated) that SACK [11] is used at the subflow level to improve efficiency.
+Meanwhile, the subflow-level sequence numbers (i.e., the regular sequence numbers in the TCP header) are only relevant to the subflow.
+It is expected (but not mandated) that SACK [RFC2018] will be used at the subflow level to improve efficiency.

-The data sequence mapping specifies a mapping from subflow sequence space to data sequence space.
+The Data Sequence Mapping specifies a mapping from the subflow sequence space to the data sequence space.
 This is expressed in terms of starting sequence numbers for the subflow and the data level, and a length of bytes for which this mapping is valid.
-This explicit mapping for a range of data was chosen rather than per-packet signaling to assist with compatibility with situations where TCP/IP segmentation or coalescing is undertaken separately from the stack that is generating the data flow (e.g., through the use of TCP segmentation offloading on network interface cards, or by middleboxes such as performance enhancing proxies).
-It also allows a single mapping to cover many packets, which may be useful in bulk transfer situations.
+This explicit mapping for a range of data, rather than per-packet signaling, was chosen to assist with compatibility with situations where TCP/IP segmentation or coalescing is undertaken separately from the stack that is generating the data flow (e.g., through the use of TCP segmentation offloading on network interface cards, or by middleboxes such as Performance Enhancing Proxies (PEPs) [RFC3135]).
+It also allows a single mapping to cover many packets; this may be useful in bulk-transfer situations.

 A mapping is fixed, in that the subflow sequence number is bound to the data sequence number after the mapping has been processed.
 A sender MUST NOT change this mapping after it has been declared; however, the same data sequence number can be mapped to by different subflows for retransmission purposes (see Section 3.3.6).
 This would also permit the same data to be sent simultaneously on multiple subflows for resilience or efficiency purposes, especially in the case of lossy links.
-Although the detailed specification of such operation is outside the scope of this document, an implementation SHOULD treat the first data that is received at a subflow for the data sequence space as that which should be delivered to the application, and any later data for that sequence space ignored.
+Although the detailed specification of such operation is outside the scope of this document, an implementation SHOULD treat the first data that is received at a subflow for the data sequence space as the data that should be delivered to the application, and any subsequent data for that sequence space SHOULD be ignored.

-The data sequence number is specified as an absolute value, whereas the subflow sequence numbering is relative (the SYN at the start of the subflow has relative subflow sequence number 0).
-This is to allow middleboxes to change the initial sequence number of a subflow, such as firewalls that undertake ISN randomization.
+The data sequence number is specified as an absolute value, whereas the subflow sequence numbering is relative (the SYN at the start of the subflow has a relative subflow sequence number of 0).
+This is done to allow middleboxes to change the Initial Sequence Number (ISN) of a subflow, such as firewalls that undertake ISN randomization.

-The data sequence mapping also contains a checksum of the data that this mapping covers, if use of checksums has been negotiated at the MP_CAPABLE exchange.
+The Data Sequence Mapping also contains a checksum of the data that this mapping covers, if the use of checksums has been negotiated at the MP_CAPABLE exchange.
 Checksums are used to detect if the payload has been adjusted in any way by a non-MPTCP-aware middlebox.
-If this checksum fails, it will trigger a failure of the subflow, or a fallback to regular TCP, as documented in Section 3.6, since MPTCP can no longer reliably know the subflow sequence space at the receiver to build data sequence mappings.
+If this checksum fails, it will trigger a failure of the subflow, or a fallback to regular TCP, as documented in Section 3.7, since MPTCP can no longer reliably know the subflow sequence space at the receiver to build Data Sequence Mappings.
+Without checksumming enabled, corrupt data may be delivered to the application if a middlebox alters segment boundaries, alters content, or does not deliver all segments covered by a Data Sequence Mapping.
+It is therefore RECOMMENDED that checksumming be used, unless it is known that the network path contains no such devices.

-The checksum algorithm used is the standard TCP checksum [1], operating over the data covered by this mapping, along with a pseudoheader as shown in Figure 10.
+The checksum algorithm used is the standard TCP checksum [RFC0793], operating over the data covered by this mapping, along with a pseudo-header as shown in Figure 10.